 Here’s a letter I received recently from a reader, along with my response to it.
 See what you think.
 She writes:

 My husband spends a LOT of time on the computer – playing an MMO (multi-player online game).
 This is how he relaxes.
 He comes home from work, says hi, then gets on the computer.
-He plays for several hours, most nights eating dinner at the computer, and then when he senses that I’m frustrated, he gets off – until he senses that the frustration is gone, then he gets back on.
+He plays video games for several hours, most nights eating dinner at the computer, and then when he senses that I’m frustrated, he gets off – until he senses that the frustration is gone, then he gets back on.
 I understand that he needs to de-stress after work, and I want to respect that need, but I often feel ignored (except for when we have sex) – I often feel that the only way I can get his attention is by seducing him, and that frustrates me to no end.
 I hate feeling like I’m competing for his attention.

-I know that he’s not doing anything inappropriate on the computer – no porn, no affair…just a group of his friends playing a game together.
+I know that he’s not doing anything inappropriate on the computer – no porn, no affair…just a group of his friends playing video games together.
 I know that it’s important to him, because it gives him the opportunity to make and meet goals (leveling up by a certain time, etc.), build companionship with guy-friends, and relax at the end of a long day during which he has felt beat-down and discouraged by a minimum wage job that he wants to get out of but no one else will hire him at the moment.